Cellular Energy

 ion channels into the str

-Stroma : The fluid-filled space surrounding the grana inside the chloroplast where the light-independent reactions of photosynthesis, or the Calvin cycle, take place.
+stroma : A fluid-filled space in chloroplasts surrounding the grana where light-independent reactions of photosynthesis occur.

 oma where the concentration is lower.